 Typical BSW Curriculum

-A typical BSW curriculum generally consists of 120 credits to be taken over the course of four years.
+A typical BSW curriculum consists of 120 credits, completed over four years.
 Aside from general education requirements, students will be engaged in classes that teach them about human behavior, social welfare policy, cultural diversity, psychology, sociology and methods for working with different groups and individuals.

 Some BSW classes might include:

-Social Work With Individuals: This builds upon the introduction course and drills down to how social service agencies and social workers serve people in need.
+Social Work With Individuals: This builds on the introductory course and drills down into how social service agencies and social workers serve people in need.

-Social Work With Families and Groups: Similar to classes addressing individuals, this course covers the complicated structure of today’s families and the challenges they face, as well as the role social work plays to help.
+Social Work With Families and Groups: Similar to classes addressing individuals, this course covers the complex structures of today’s families and the challenges they face, as well as the role social work plays in helping.

-Social Welfare Policy and Practices: This course provides the structure for investigating social work policy and practices.
-This class may also review the policy development and history of social welfare policy in the United States and the effects of the policy on social contracts and constructs.
+Social Welfare Policy and Practices: This course provides a framework for examining social work policy and practice.
+This class may also review the development and history of social welfare policy in the United States, and its effects on social contracts and constructs.

-Human Behavior in the Social Environment: Behavioral scientists have been studying humans for many generations, and this type of course presents the many theories that drive human behaviors.
-Some universities might call these classes “mental health” coursework.
+Human Behavior in the Social Environment: Behavioral scientists have studied human behavior for generations, and this course presents the many theories that drive it.
+Some universities may refer to these classes as “mental health” coursework.

 Diversity, Oppression and Social Justice: Coursework specific to these areas helps future social workers understand specific challenges people face based on their backgrounds.
-Some universities might offer even more specific courses on subtopics such as gender issues, poverty, and Hispanic and African American studies.
+Some universities may offer more specialized courses on topics such as gender issues, poverty, and Hispanic and African American studies.

-Crisis and Trauma: You might also be required to take core classes about these areas, or if you choose to specialize in crisis and trauma, this might be an elective choice.
+Crisis and Trauma: You may be required to take core courses in these areas, or, if you choose to specialize in crisis and trauma, it may be an elective.
 It depends on the university and their course requirements.

-Students are also often required to complete some sort of real-life experience or practicum, such as community service in the social work field under the direct supervision of a qualified professional.
+Students are often required to complete a real-world experience or practicum, such as community service in the social work field under the direct supervision of a qualified professional.
 At the end of the program, you may be eligible to take the ASWB Bachelors Exam and gain licensure.

 What Can I Do With a BSW Degree?